stanford-cs248/draw-svg/README.md

 #### Advanced Supersampling

 - (1 pts) Implement [Morphological anti-aliasing](https://dl.acm.org/citation.cfm?id=1572787) (MLAA), rather than supersampling.
 It's shocking how well this works.
 MLAA is a technique used throughout the gaming community to avoid the high cost of supersampling but still avoid objectionable image artifacts caused by aliasing.
-(More advanced versions of MLAA are described [here](http://www.iryoku.com/mlaa/) and [here](https://software.intel.com/en-us/articles/conservative-morphological-anti-aliasing-20)).
+(More advanced versions of MLAA are described [here](http://www.iryoku.com/mlaa/).)
 - (1 pts) Implement [jittered sampling](http://graphics.pixar.com/library/MultiJitteredSampling/paper.pdf) to improve image quality when supersampling.
 - (1 pts) Implement higher quality resampling filters than a box filter and analyze their impact on image quality.
 For example, try a truncated Gaussian filter.
 You need to do analysis in your writeup to receive the credit.